jmillican/ml_projects_in_progress/RUNNING_NOTES.md

 * Arguably we should just randomly pick two branches, because then recursing 6 or 7 layers deep is still relatively plausible (6 layers of 2 brnaches is cheaper than 4 layers of 3 branches).
 Maybe a combination of both.
 Although this could be where RL comes into its own, as it should give us better-than-random options for the first few layers, before we do a full recursion.
 Like my point above.
 * Spider Solitaire's dependency on long-term planning, and immediate uncertainty of whether any move has improved the position or not, makes it hard for this problem.
 I should start with a simpler problem, to demonstrate to myself that I'm getting some of these concepts correct in the first place!
 * Let's start with Minesweeper.
 Long-term planning will probably help make slightly better moves, but ultimately even looking just one move ahead can generally work for this game - and give you an immediate signal if you've made a critically bad move.

+## 14-08-2025 (after starting)

+* Minesweeper is potentially nice and easy for this, because I don't even need to run the model at all to start with.
+I can just generate random moves that I *already know* aren't mines; and create a ton of training data based on that.
+I don't if it will learn to avoid mines from that (as it can definitely just pick random squares at that point), but it's worth trying!
+* Actually, let's try something even simpler: let's train on *all possible safe moves* for a given board.
+It's totally cheating at that point - but might allow us to train with much less data for a starting point.